srobo/kitbook/docs/competition/matches/shepherding.md

 ---
 # Shepherding

-The purpose of the shepherding team is to ensure that teams have the best chance possible of attending all of their matches, by getting to through staging before the start of their match.
+The purpose of the shepherding team is to ensure that teams have the best chance possible of attending all of their matches, by getting them through staging before the start of their match.

 ## Roles